Bell Bank: History and growth

 In 2019, Bell signed a purchase agreement to buy Warner and Company Insurance in Fargo, Schiller Insurance in Detroit Lakes, Minnesota, and Thompson-Schaefer Insurance Agency in Grand Forks, North Dakota, and rebranded them as Bell Insurance.

 Bell opened its first full-service bank branch in Arizona—in the city of Chandler, Arizona—in 2019, and its second in Phoenix – Biltmore in 2020.

 In 2020, Bell expanded into Forest Lake, Minn., and Duluth, Minn., renovating and occupying the downtown Temple Opera Building.

 In 2021, Bell opened a branch in downtown Minneapolis' City Center and announced its entrance into the Denver market.
-Bell also announce its purchase of a 12-story building at 520 Main Ave. in downtown Fargo, which will be remodeled in 2022 and reopen in 2023 as Bell's new headquarters.
-The same year, Bell entered a 10-year naming rights partnership with Legacy Sports USA and Oak View Group for Bell Bank Park, a 320-acre, multipurpose sports and entertainment complex in Mesa, Ariz.
+Bell also purchased a 12-story building at 520 Main Ave. in downtown Fargo.

 In 2022, Bell finalized its building lease for a new mortgage servicing center in Owensboro, Ky.
-Bell also opened its first loan production office in Denver, focused on commercial lending, and launched Bell Business Credit, a specialty lending team providing asset-based lending and factoring services for working capital intensive companies.
+Bell also launched Bell Business Credit, a specialty lending team providing asset-based lending and factoring services for working capital intensive companies.

+In 2024, Bell opened Bell Tower, its new, 190,000-square-foot corporate headquarters in downtown Fargo.

 Bell has a 5-star rating from Bauer Financial, an independent bank research firm.
 Based on financial data from federal regulators, a 5-star rating, the highest rating the firm awards, means a bank is financially sound and is operating well above its capital requirements.

 The company plans to remain privately owned.